collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### "Are You New to Github But Want to Contribute?"
+### The One Sentence that Motivated Me to Start Using GitHub

-I was looking through the Taco Fancy repo and saw one sentence that had a huge impact on me.
+I was looking through the Taco Fancy repo and saw one sentence made a big impact on me: "Are You New to Github But Want to Contribute?"
+I had been secretly wanting to contribute for months, but wasn't sure how, and now was my chance.
+I really didn't quite know what I was doing, but I was extremely motivated.
+I stumbled through and submitted a pull request.

 </td></tr>